 We have recently formed the legal entity Stettler Solar Inc. (SSI) a subsidiary 100% owned by ABO Wind AG (ABO Wind’s parent company in Germany), which will take ownership of the Project.
 Going forward, SSI, will be the public facing entity for the Project and will be referenced in this and future documents.

 Please join ABO Wind Canada to learn about and discuss our 34 megawatt renewable solar and storage project located on private land approximately 2 km southeast of the town limits of Stettler.
 The Project would provide a cost-effective source of enough clean energy for approximately 10,000 homes.

 We look forward to seeing you.

 On December 7, 2022 our new website Stettler Solar and Storage went live.
 We are happy to answer your questions and hear your feedback!

 Please click on an image to see a larger version.

 You will find a pdf version under Download.

 Photovoltaic (PV) Panels – Approximately 72,000 PV panels will be used to convert sunlight into electricity.
+The nameplate capacity of each photovoltaic panel will be 565Wp and the nameplate capacity of the Project will be 36 MWac.
 The Project will use bifacial PV modules that are approximately 2 metres long and 1 metre wide.
 Due to continual innovation and availability of PV modules, the modules and layout are subject to change.

 Ground-mounting Systems – The solar panels will be placed on a ground-mounted racking system.
 The racking will be supported by pile foundations.
 The Project will also look to utilize a single-axis tracking system.
 This will allow for the PV panels to follow the sun’s path throughout the day which will maximize power generation.